FAQ

 C++

-The FDP for C++ is a single-header library that is included as part of LLVM.
-It can be included in your Fuzz Test with:
+The FDP for C++ is a single-header library that's included as part of LLVM.
+You can include it in your fuzz test with:

 #include <fuzzer/FuzzedDataProvider.h>

 .
-To create the FDP object, you will need to pass it the raw fuzzer input buffer
+To create the FDP object, pass it the raw fuzzer input buffer and size.
+Below

 #include "src/explore_me.h"